-- (1) Problem sets, labs and seminar participation (60 %): Weekly problem sets will be due once a week.
-Although I encourage you to work together you must write up your own solutions.
-The assignments will be posted and distributed at least one week prior to the due date.
-Your presentations will be assessed for clarity and novelty. - (2) Mid-term: (20 %) The exam will be Friday October 28. - (3) Final (20 %): The final will take place at the regular scheduled time for MWF 1 PM classes, Friday December 16.
+- (1) Problem sets, labs and seminar participation (30 %): Weekly-ish assignments will be posted and distributed at least one week prior to the due date.
+I encourage you to work together you but must write up your own solutions.
+If you received a significant idea from someone else, please cite them.
+You may know that essentially all the solutions are available online on sites like Cramster and Course Hero.
+If you make use of these, cite your source.
+I highly recommend that you grapple with a problem before you look for help from me, your classmates, or online.
+Your presentations will be assessed for clarity and novelty. - (2) Mid-term: (30 %) The exam will be Friday October 8. - (3) Final (40 %): The final will take place at the regular scheduled time for MWF 1 PM classes, Wednesday December 15 2-5 PM.

-6. Weekly Schedule
+7. Weekly Schedule